How PR Agencies Build and Manage Media Lists with AI (2026 Guide)

 What is the best media list tool for PR agencies?

-The best tool depends on agency size and workflow.
-Cision and Muck Rack offer the largest databases.
-Prowly provides strong mid-market CRM features.
-Shadow integrates media lists into a full PR operating system with persistent context across clients.
+Selection depends on organizational size and operations.
+Cision and Muck Rack provide extensive databases.
+Prowly delivers strong mid-market CRM functionality.
+Shadow integrates media lists within a comprehensive PR system maintaining persistent context across client work.

 How often should a PR media list be updated?